 What if you would like to send a confidential email without disclosing your true identity?
 What if you require untraceable mail in order to get confidential data?
-Emails were created to enable recognizable two-way conversation, but this isn't always the case.
+Emails were created to enable recognizable two-way conversations, but this isn't always true.
 There are a variety of options for sending and receiving emails anonymously.
 Continue reading to learn more about how to send anonymous emails.

 5 Methods to Send Anonymous Email

-Sending anonymous email entails utilizing a secure email service provider and concealing your true IP address.
+Sending anonymous emails entails utilizing a secure email service provider and concealing your real IP address.
 Most popular email services, such as Google or Yahoo, are wonderful in terms of convenience and space, but they fall short in terms of privacy.

 Here are some of the best options for sending anonymous emails -

-Burner emails are used and then discarded in the same way that inexpensive prepaid cell phones are used in series like The Wire and Breaking Bad.
+Burner emails are used and discarded like inexpensive prepaid cell phones are used in series like The Wire and Breaking Bad.
 This is probably the easiest way to send an anonymous email.
 Create a Gmail account without exposing any personal details.
 And Voila, you have got a burner account!

 Moreover, the mentioned IP address in the email header is a Google server address rather than your IP address when you communicate through an anonymous email from Gmail.
 This gives you another layer of anonymity by changing your IP address.

-Although there’s a twist, your real IP address is stored on Google’s system.
+Although there's a twist, your real IP address is stored on Google's system.
 And that can be a roadblock.
-But in case you’re not up to something terrible, and the government isn’t trying to find you, you need not be worried.
+But if you're not up to something terrible, and the government isn't trying to find you, you need not worry.

 But, by adopting a VPN, you may enhance your confidentiality.
 Instead of depending on a free VPN, we highly urge you to subscribe to a trustworthy VPN provider.

-It’s no secret that once you join a Virtual Private Network, your IP address is protected.
+It's no secret that your IP address is protected once you join a Virtual Private Network.
 Using VPN makes a lot of difference to the whole procedure.
 Specifically, there are two major differences.

-- Your location through your IP address, if traced, will not be anywhere near the Google server.
+- If traced, your location through your IP address will not be anywhere near the Google server.

 - Google will not have any actual data in case the government asks for your IP address.

 The next way to send an anonymous email is to utilize an email client that is already preinstalled on your computer.
-If you’re confused about what an Email Client is, let us help you out.
+If you're confused about an Email Client, let us help you.
 An email client is an application that allows you to receive, compose, send, and save emails.